senna1128/mlakolar.github.io/content/authors/you-lin-chen/_index.md

   url: ""

 # Short bio (displayed in user profile at end of posts)
-bio: You-Lin Chen is currently a statistics Ph.D. candidate at the University of Chicago advised by Mladen Kolar.
-He pursue his research interests in machine learning, stochastic and non-convex Optimization, high-dimensional statistics.
+bio: You-Lin Chen is currently a statistics PhD candidate at the University of Chicago advised by Mladen Kolar.
+He pursues his research interests in machine learning, stochastic and non-convex optimization, high-dimensional statistics.

 # List each interest with a dash
 interests: